eslint/markdown/README.md

 Some rules that catch mistakes in regular code are less helpful in documentation.
 For example, `no-undef` would flag variables that are declared outside of a code snippet because they aren't relevant to the example.
-The `plugin:markdown/recommended` config disables these rules in Markdown files:
+The `markdown.configs.recommended` config disables these rules in Markdown files:

 - [`no-undef`](https://eslint.org/docs/rules/no-undef)
 - [`no-unused-expressions`](https://eslint.org/docs/rules/no-unused-expressions)